Who ensures the safe passage of shipping into and out of the Port of Liverpool? The Liverpool Pilots!

 On Wednesday 2 April at 2pm join retired Liverpool Pilot John Curry at Merseyside Maritime Museum for a lively talk about the role and importance of the pilotage service in the Port of Liverpool.
 John will also read excerpts from his new book ‘East a Half South’, which includes many anecdotes from his 49 year career.

 The talk is free and there’s no need to book, just drop in for what will be a fascinating look at an aspect of Liverpool’s maritime history past and present.
-See the What’s on page for further details of the talk.”
+See the website for further details of the talk.

 (Comments are closed for this post.)